4 Popular ERP Implementation Strategies: Finding the Best Approach

 Hybrid Deployment Cons:

-- Extended planning required – The pre-project logistics process may take longer than other strategies since each type of deployment you choose to use will require custom documentation.
+- Extended planning required – The pre-project logistics process may take longer than with other strategies, since each deployment type you choose will require custom documentation.

-- Possibility for too much customization – The more customizations to your system, the more likely it is to go beyond your budget and schedule and create possible future challenges.
+- Possibility of too much customization – The more customizations to your system, the more likely it is to exceed your budget and schedule and create future challenges.

 - Details, details, details -There are so many things to consider and define when using multiple deployment strategies for different units; it’s easy to sink excess hours into planning.